sickollie/SickOllie/README.md

+# Much easier to read and navigate the pdf in docs

 # Sick Ollie Node Pack

 > **A compact ComfyUI node pack for LoRA testing, prompt-log automation, Krea2 generation, metadata-aware output, and image previews with pizazz.**